crosbya1/multi-level-occupancy/README.md

-This is Appendix B from the manuscript “Domains of scale in cumulative effects of energy sector development on boreal birds” by Crosby et al. submitted to the journal *Landscape Ecology*.
+This is Appendix B from the manuscript “Domains of scale in cumulative effects of energy sector development on boreal birds” by Crosby et al.
+([n.d.](#ref-Crosby)). submitted to the journal *Landscape Ecology*.
 The objective of this document is to describe, and demonstrate how to run, the scale integrated occupancy model using Bayesian lasso for variable selection.

 ### Software requirements:

-- R for downloading and processing data, and running the models ([R Core Development Team 2017](#ref-RCoreTeam2017)), downloadable from
+- R for downloading and processing data, and running the models ([R Core Development Team, 2017](#ref-RCoreTeam2017)), downloadable from
   <https://www.r-project.org/>

-- JAGS for estimating model parameters using Markov chain Monte Carlo (MCMC) through the use of a Gibbs sampler ([Plummer 2003](#ref-Plummer2013)), downloadable from
+- JAGS for estimating model parameters using Markov chain Monte Carlo (MCMC) through the use of a Gibbs sampler ([Plummer, 2003](#ref-Plummer2013)), downloadable from
   <https://mcmc-jags.sourceforge.io/>